TheMarlboroMan/php-router/README.md

 ### output transformers

 Once your controller returns that loose response, you must provide a factory of objects that can take these loose responses and turn them into real http_responses.

+### error handlers

+The router will always have a default error handler.
+When the router has been built, you can add additional handlers through a call to "add_exception_handler".
+Routes can also define their own specific handlers.

+There's a strong guarantee that every exception or error thrown inside router::route will be caught automatically by the router.
+When caught, the handlers attempt to handle the exception in this order: route specific, manually added handlers and the default handler (that will always handle everything).

+Handlers will receive an Error or Exception and can test them with instanceof to determine specificically what happened.

 ## the example